mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-quotas-limit-range/index.md

 1. Select the workspace your project was created in from the workspace selection dropdown in the header.

-1. In the sidebar menu select **Projects**, and then select the project you would like to configure from the table.
+1. In the sidebar menu, select **Projects**.

+1. Select the project you would like to configure from the table.

 1. Select the **Quotas & Limit Ranges** tab, and then select the **Edit** button.